Suzanne

 To support repeatable demonstrations and evaluation setup, the following run protocol was used:

-Because Blender versions and OS audio stacks vary, environment metadata (OS, Blender version, selected models, and whether conversation or Info-history context was enabled) is logged as part of experiment setup documentation.
+Because Blender versions and OS audio stacks vary, environment metadata (OS, Blender version, selected models, whether conversation or Info-history context was enabled, and whether local storage used normal or fallback directories) is logged as part of experiment setup documentation.
+A reproduction attempt that omits this metadata would make it difficult to determine whether a difference in behavior came from the add-on itself or from the surrounding machine and Blender environment.

 Versioned capability statement